cloudera/hue/docs/docs-site/content/administrator/installation/starting.md

 After installation, you can use Hue by navigating to `http://myserver:8888/`.

+Next step is to [configure](/configuration/index.html) Hue to point to the external services.
-The [user guide](/user/index.html) will help users go through the various installed applications.
+Then, the [user guide](/user/index.html) will help users go through the various installed applications.

-Supported Browsers
+**Supported Browsers**

 The two latest LTS versions of each browsers: